-Program arguments of the form <ifile and >ofile cause ifile and ofile to be used for &input and &output respectively.
-An argument of the form "-e efile" immediately following the ICONX keyword connects efile to &errout.
+Program arguments of the form <ifile and >ofile, called file redirection arguments, cause ifile and ofile to be used for &input and &output respectively (SYS\$INPUT and SYS\$OUTPUT).
+An argument of the form "-e efile" immediately following the ICONX keyword connects efile to &errout (SYS\$ERROR).
 File redirection arguments are not passed to the Icon program.